Mongolia · Bird Electrocution Mitigation

 2

-A two-piece cover over the top of the steel crossarm where birds perch directly beside the pin-insulators.
+A two-piece sheath cover fits over both the top and bottom of the steel crossarm.
+Birds perching beside the pin-insulators on top are fully insulated.
 Attaches with bolts — no existing hardware needs to be removed or adjusted.

 3